disaverio/Davis-Wlk-Reader/Readme.md

 ```
 for each `wlk` file, two csv files will be created: one with all the daily records, and one with the daily summaries.

-To avoid printing the whole list of fields available in the `wlk` archive, you can specify a text file with the list of desired fields.
+**To avoid printing the whole list of fields** available in the `wlk` archive, you have to provide a text file with the list of desired fields.
 A template-like text file with the full list of fields is here available in the `assets` folder with the name `fullListOfFields.txt`: simply edit it, and then pass it to the command:
 ```shell
 java -jar wlk-converter.jar -p desiredFields.txt